 News | Latest News | Cap4Nature.com is a new website to help protect Ireland’s landscapes6th November 2019

-Vincent Wildlife Trust Ireland has worked with a group of local, independent scientists to develop www.Cap4Nature.com, a new website to help protect Ireland’s landscapes on which both farming and wildlife depend.
+Vincent Wildlife Trust Ireland has worked with a group of leading, independent scientists to develop www.Cap4Nature.com, a new website to help protect Ireland’s landscapes on which both farming and wildlife depend.
 The website provides scientific evidence to support a nature-based farming approach in the formulation of the next Common Agricultural Policy (CAP) for Ireland and to better protect natural resources, conserve biodiversity and address climate change.

 The website highlights six Ecological Principles to support the design and implementation of nature-based farming solutions by CAP.
 These principles describe how biodiversity underpins food security and how strengthening the links between people, producers and nature both enhances benefits to nature and the reputation of Irish agricultural produce.
 The Ecological Principles are backed by an extensive list of peer-reviewed scientific papers, which are available to view on the website and include real examples for Cropland, Grassland, Peatland and Forest Ecosystems.